Writing

 What I built

-I already have Prometheus up and running so I added a Python tool called resource-advisor.
-In a nutshell, it comprises of two Kubernetes CronJobs.
-One reads Prometheus data and writes recommendations into a ConfigMap daily.
-And then, the weekly job takes that report, checks whether the proposed changes still fit on the cluster, patches the HelmRelease files, and opens a GitHub PR.
-Kustomize generates the ConfigMap, a stock python:3.12-alpine container runs it, and the rest is schedule plus guardrails.
+I already had Prometheus running, so I added a Python tool called resource-advisor.
+It is two Kubernetes CronJobs.
+A daily job reads Prometheus and writes recommendations into a ConfigMap.
+A weekly job picks up that report, checks whether the proposed changes still fit, patches the HelmRelease files, and opens a GitHub PR.
+Kustomize generates the ConfigMap, a stock Python 3.12 Alpine container runs it, and the rest is schedule plus guardrails.

 Reading the last couple of weeks